 We have provided a great deal of resources for local authorities and charities to support people through this emergency.
 We will continue to keep those policies and programmes under review.
 If the hon.
 Gentleman has specific ideas that he wishes to suggest, I am happy to hear them.

-I draw the House’s attention to my entry in the Register of Members’ Financial Interests.
 It is absolutely right that we should be fair to tenants affected by the covid crisis, and the hon.
 Member for Westmorland and Lonsdale (Tim Farron), who secured the urgent question, is right to say that we might consider giving the courts discretion over the nature of arrears.
 But it also has to be right that we should be fair to the neighbours of those guilty of antisocial behaviour, fair to those affected by domestic abuse and fair to landlords who were affected by arrears pre-covid, and that should be the immediate focus of the courts’ attentions.

 My constituent Nichola is a key worker.
 In May, her landlord served her with a section 21 no-fault eviction notice, giving her three months to move out.
 Housing benefit will cover only a one-bed flat for Nichola and her two teenage daughters.
 Letting agents demand an above-average income and the details of someone who earns more than £50,000 to guarantee the rent.
-What does the Minister suggest that people in Nichola’s position do to provide a suitable home for their families during the pandemic?
+What does the Minister suggest that people in Nichola’s position should do to provide a suitable home for their families during the pandemic?

 I have outlined to the House the range of measures that the Government have undertaken to support renters during this crisis.
 I do not know the specific circumstances that Nichola finds herself in, although the hon.
 Lady outlined some of them.
 If she cares to write to me with further information, I will give her a full and considered response.

 Many renters in my constituency work in the leisure, hospitality and creative sectors.
 With the new restrictions coming in, they will continue to see a big shock to their income.
-The Prime Minister announced that the new restrictions may be in place for another six months, but they have not been matched by any support for renters.
-Will the Minister reintroduce the evictions memorandum while those restrictions are still in place, and scrap the benefit cap, which is impacting tenants and those who are falling into rent arrears?
+The Prime Minister announced that the new restrictions might be in place for another six months, but they have not been matched by any support for renters.
+Will the Minister reintroduce the evictions memorandum while those restrictions are still in place, and scrap the benefit cap, which is impacting on tenants and those who are falling into rent arrears?

 I have information on dozens and dozens of small-scale landlords—not property tycoons—who are now owed several thousand pounds in rent arrears, some due to genuine hardship, some as a result of tenants’ taking advantage of the current situation.
 This situation is now causing some landlords, particularly those with mortgages, severe hardship.
 I know that my right hon.
 Friend has said that the best option is to give the tenant as many options as possible to pay their rent, so will he look at the development of interest-free Government-guaranteed hardship loans for tenants to pay off their covid arrears?

 As I said, we will keep our policies under review, to ensure that they take account of the state of the emergency at any given time.
 The steps that we have already taken, including mortgage holidays and the right to extend those mortgage holidays, also apply to landlords.
-I am happy to keep in touch with my hon.
+I am happy to stay in touch with my hon.
 Friend as we continue to keep our policies under review, to make sure that he is apprised of the steps that we are taking to support landlords and tenants alike.